iTwin/bis-schemas/Domains/2-DisciplinePhysical/Piping/PipeworkPhysical.remarks.md

 `PipingPort`s must be contained in `PhysicalModel`s and are owned by `IPipingElement` instances via the `PipingElementOwnsPorts` relationship.

-It is expected that the `LocalOrigin` property, inherited from `dsys:DistributionPort`, can be used to derive centerlines across a parent `IPipingElement`s when needed.
+It is expected that the `Origin` property can be used to derive centerlines across a parent `IPipingElement`s when needed.

 `PipingPort`s shall be associated with an instance of `PipingPortType` as its TypeDefinition via the `PipingPortIsOfType` relationship.

 _Crown and Invert Elevations_ at individual `PipingPort` instances can be computed as:

 ```
-CrownElevation at a PipingPort = (Parent_IPipingElement.Origin.z + PipingPort.LocalOrigin.z) + (PipingPort.PipingPortType.InnerDiameter / 2)
+CrownElevation at a PipingPort = PipingPort.Origin.z + (PipingPort.PipingPortType.InnerDiameter / 2)

-InvertElevation at a PipingPort = (Parent_IPipingElement.Origin.z + PipingPort.LocalOrigin.z) - (PipingPort.PipingPortType.InnerDiameter / 2)
+InvertElevation at a PipingPort = PipingPort.Origin.z - (PipingPort.PipingPortType.InnerDiameter / 2)
 ```

 Equivalent to [IfcDistributionPort](http://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcDistributionPort.htm), with its _PredefinedType_ property set to _IfcDistributionPortTypeEnum.PIPE_.